 DeVault, K. and Castell, D. American Journal of Gastroenterology, 2005.

-Elaine Magee, MPH, RD, author, Tell Me What To Eat If I Have Acid Reflux.
+Elaine Magee, registered dietitian; author, Tell Me What To Eat If I Have Acid Reflux.

-Leslie Bonci, MPH, RD, CSSD, director of sports nutrition, University of Pittsburgh Medical Center.
+Leslie Bonci, registered dietitian; director of sports nutrition, University of Pittsburgh Medical Center.

 National Digestive Diseases Information Clearinghouse.